 Revenue at risk is for subscription-based (SaaS) business models where each customer has a monthly or annual subscription value.
 You can easily estimate the number of customers impacted and their subscription revenue by period to calculate "revenue at risk."
 Note: subscription businesses can also have penalties within a service level agreement contract, which should be included as stated below.

-Determine the cost of previous violations.
+Determine the cost of previous breaches.
 For example, online retail businesses know the estimated revenue loss per minute during service loss (downtime).
 Legal can tell you the penalty costs of service level agreement (SLA) contract breaches.
 Both losses can be easily estimated in real-time using New Relic data on service level breaches.

 Determine the three variables below.

-- (B) average duration of violations
+- (B) average duration of breaches

 - (C) average penalty or revenue loss per minute/hour